shubhambhama/jetpack-compose-crypto/README.md

 The android app lets you:
 - Display current prices for Bitcoin, Ethereum, Litecoin etc.
-- Display price trends using custom line chart
+- Display price trends using custom line chart and bar chart.
 - Save favorite cryptocurrencies and view them in a separate screen.

 ## Libraries